-The big question - Is it possible to use Montessori at home?
+The big question - Is it possible to have Montessori at home?
 Each child is different, and each family situation is different.
 Some children require additional services that are not available in Montessori schools, and many families can't afford to send their children to Montessori schools.
-But thankfully, Montessori is suitable for everyone and it is possible at home!
+But thankfully, Montessori is suitable for everyone and it is possible to have Montessori at home.

 Modifications to the Montessori environment

 Of course there are modifications that you'll have to make, and you must be willing to bend your mind a little to accept it's not going to be a perfect Montessori environment.
 Including Montessori in the home can mean different things to different people.
 There are as many opportunities and variations on how Montessori can be used as there are family situations.

 Many purist Montessorians think that it's not possible to provide a Montessori setting in the home for a variety of reasons:

 It's possible to work around those reasons and provide a beautiful Montessori education at home for your children.
 It won't be perfect, but neither are the Montessori schools.
 We're not discouraging parents from sending their children to Montessori schools - but not everyone has $3,500 to $5,000/per child to spend on 1 year of tuition for half-day Montessori.
 That's the approximate cost here in Ontario Canada to attend a Montessori school (full day is $9,000 to $12,000).
 Money shouldn't be the factor that prevents families from offering the best of Montessori education to their children.
 After all, the Montessori method of education was developed in the slums of Italy for the poorest children.